LongsoftwareAI/LongsoftwareAI/README.md

 ### 🤝 Collaboration

-💡 I am always looking to learn and share knowledge about AI engineering best practices and cutting-edge MLOps techniques.
+💡 I am always looking to learn and share knowledge about AI engineering best practices.
 If you're interested in my work or simply want to connect with a fellow AI enthusiast, please reach out via LinkedIn or Email!